learnbyexample/learn_gnuawk/gnu_awk.md

 blue
     sand stone

-# else, use an array to save previous records
+# else, use an array to save the previous records
 $ awk -v n=4 'NR>n && /age/{print a[NR-n]} {a[NR]=$0}' context.txt
 light blue
     english